 Adventure-Based Therapy & Activities

 Teen Challenge Adventure Ranch believes that teenagers should be actively engaged in life.
 Our outdoor adventure program, ropes course, physical strength training, and an active outdoor recreational program provide young teen boys with many challenging and enjoyable experiences.
 These experiences build confidence and help create positive momentum toward life success.
-Our boarding school troubled youth program is built around providing the boys with adventure and outdoor physical activities.
+Our school for troubled boys is built around providing the boys with adventure and outdoor physical activities.

 Outdoors, we go horseback riding, camping, backpacking, rappelling, canoeing, swimming, hiking, and spelunking (rock climbing and cave exploration).
 Boys can also work with horses on the ranch and benefit from Equine therapy.
 Indoors, students regularly play basketball in our gymnasium, use our weight-lifting equipment, and complete certified CrossFit training exercises.

 On the ropes, the boys learn the importance of teamwork, goals, and perseverance.
 They develop better communication skills and improve their ability to work cooperatively with others.
 Some therapeutic achievements they will experience while participating in our ropes course include positive risk-taking, improved self-confidence, expanding comfort zones, improved leadership skills, overcoming fears, and an overall increase in personal and team development.

-We are the first Teen Challenge boarding school troubled youth program to install a certified ROPES COURSE and CLIMBING WALL on our property.
+We are the first Teen Challenge school for troubled boys to install a certified ROPES COURSE and CLIMBING WALL on our property.
 Our staff are professionally trained and equipped to offer students this effective adventure-based intervention.
 The course is designed, built, maintained, and operated by our ropes course experts using state-of-the-art safety equipment.
 Everyone can participate in the ropes course, no matter how physically fit or athletic or not.

 All of our activities help students to re-engage in life.
 They build character and provide amazing experiences they will remember for the rest of their lives.

 Normal Day in the Life of a Student